 The cleaning products we use have been approved by Health Canada and effectively eliminate the COVID-19 virus.

 Our usual carry-on baggage assistance service is only offered for passengers with disabilities and/or limited mobility.
 On board, we ask that you store any carry-ons in the overhead bin above your seat.

-Checked baggage service is temporarily suspended within the Québec City–Windsor Corridor, but it continues to be offered on all other VIA Rail routes, as specified in our temporary schedules.
+Checked baggage service is temporarily suspended within the Québec City–Windsor Corridor and Jasper-Prince Rupert, but it continues to be offered on all other VIA Rail routes, as specified in our temporary schedules.